-At Anapol Weiss, our Philadelphia personal injury attorneys believe in providing every one of our clients with the full range of our expertise and resources.
+At Anapol Weiss, our Philadelphia brain injury attorneys believe in providing every one of our clients with the full range of our expertise and resources.
 We are committed to helping every client explore every possible avenue of compensation in every unique case.
 A traumatic brain injury is one of the most serious wounds a person can suffer, and such injuries often entail extensive, long-term recovery and a diminished quality of life.
 Let our attorneys hold the guilty parties responsible for the damage they have caused and help you obtain the compensation you are rightfully owed.
-Reach out to our team to schedule a consultation about your TBI lawsuit today.
+Reach out to our team to schedule a consultation about your brain injury lawsuit today.